christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 | Special rules | <table><tr><td><b>Rules</td><td><b>Description</td></tr><tr><td>Enginners</td><td>Engineers are trained to operate mines and disable IEDs.<br><br>When engaging an IED, this unit may reroll failed IED checks. <br>They also only suffer +1 pin from decoys.</td></tr></table>

 ### Dragunov sniper team

+A sniper team, equipped with a SVD "Dragunov" rifle.
+One attendant helps with spotting and rangefinding.

 | Dragunov sniper team | Combat support unit |
 | :---- | ---- |